startreedata/thirdeye/thirdeye-ui/README.md

 Following the installation, the command above will let you switch to the required Node version.

-#### Configure Node Package Manager (npm) for use with GitHub Packages
+#### Configure [Node Package Manager (npm)](https://www.npmjs.com) for use with GitHub Packages

-The project may depend on some GitHub Packages and [npm](https://www.npmjs.com) needs to be configured to allow access to these packages using a GitHub account.
-The GitHub repository to install packages from is configured in project root `.npmrc`.
+The project may depend on some GitHub Packages and npm needs to be configured to allow access to these packages using a GitHub account.
+The GitHub repository to install packages from is configured in project root [**.npmrc**](.npmrc).

-Follow the official GitHub Docs [here](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages#authenticating-with-a-personal-access-token) to configure [npm](https://www.npmjs.com) with a GitHub personal access token using `~/.npmrc` file.
+Follow the official GitHub Docs [here](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages#authenticating-with-a-personal-access-token) to configure npm with a GitHub personal access token using **~/.npmrc**.

 ### Setup